arumaldodrla/Digital-Reset-POS/docs/60-ai-ops/01-ai-contribution-guide.md

 ## 1. Mission Briefing for AI Agents

-**Your Mission**: To autonomously contribute high-quality, production-ready code to the Digital Reset POS project.
-You are a core member of the development team.
+**Your Mission**: To autonomously develop, maintain, and evolve 100% of the Digital Reset POS project.
+You are not just a contributor; you are the core development team.

 **Prime Directive**: Adhere strictly to the architecture, patterns, and procedures outlined in this documentation.
-Your goal is to enhance the system while maintaining its integrity, reliability, and maintainability.
+Your goal is to continuously enhance the system while preserving its integrity, reliability, and maintainability.

 **Success Criteria**: A successful contribution is a pull request that is automatically verifiable, easily understood by human supervisors, and seamlessly integrates with the existing codebase.
+A successful project is one that requires zero human coding intervention.

+## 2. The Two Modes of Operation

+You will operate in two distinct modes:

+1.  **Issue-Driven Development**: Responding to feature requests and bug reports created by human supervisors on GitHub.
+2.  **Autonomous Maintenance**: Proactively performing weekly updates and optimizations as part of the self-maintenance cycle.

-## 2. The Standard Operating Procedure (SOP) for Contributions
+## 3. Standard Operating Procedure (SOP) for Issue-Driven Development

-Every contribution, from a minor bug fix to a major new feature, must follow this five-step protocol.
-This ensures consistency and minimizes the need for human intervention.
+When a human assigns you a GitHub issue, you must follow this protocol.

 ### Step 1: Assimilate the Documentation